Guest blog written for WhitefaceRegion.com by Natalie Moore.

 Up a Creek

 It’s hard to beat the prices at Up a Creek, a family-owned and operated restaurant located just outside downtown Wilmington.
-Open from 7 a.m. – 7:30 p.m.
-Wednesday – Saturday and until 1 p.m.
-Sundays, Up a Creek has all the essentials.
-For breakfast, go for the two eggs and toast for $4 or the French toast for $6, or splurge on an eggs benedict for $9.
+Open from 7 a.m. to 7:30 p.m.
+Wednesday through Saturday and until 1 p.m. on Sundays, Up a Creek has all the essentials.
+For breakfast, you can choose the two eggs and toast for $4, the French toast for $6, or splurge on an eggs benedict for $9.
 And for dinner?
-Spaghetti and meatballs, pulled barbecue chicken or a haddock sandwich – yes, please!
-You could even get all your meals there, if you wrapped up a turkey club to go and ate it on the chairlift.
+Spaghetti and meatballs, pulled barbecue chicken, or a haddock sandwich—yes, please!
+You could even enjoy all your meals there if you wrap up a turkey club to go and eat it on the chairlift.

 Little Super Market

-Speaking of sandwiches to go, the Little Super Market has been a favorite sub shop for Wilmington residents and visitors alike for some seven-odd decades.
-Conveniently located at a Mobil station so you can top off the tank while you’re there, the market crafts made-to-order sandwiches with pretty much any topping you can think of – even liverwurst and Miracle Whip.
+Speaking of sandwiches to go, the Little Super Market has been a favorite sub shop for Wilmington residents and visitors alike for about seven decades.
+Conveniently located at a Mobil station, you can top off your tank while you’re there.
+The market crafts made-to-order sandwiches with just about any topping you can think of.
 The best part?
 It’s open early, so you can grab your lunch before heading to the mountain.

 Rudy’s Scar Bar & Grill

-At Rudy’s Scar Bar & Grill, apres ski starts at 3 p.m.!
-Located at Chalet Whiteface, a 10-room bed and breakfast (that’s also worth checking out when looking for lodging), Rudy’s has everything you could want after a frigid day on the mountain: think New England clam chowder, chili, poutine, chicken wings, and much, much more.
+At Rudy’s Scar Bar & Grill, après ski starts at 3 p.m.!
+Located at Chalet Whiteface, a 10-room bed and breakfast (which is also worth checking out when looking for lodging), Rudy’s has everything you could want after a frigid day on the mountain: think New England clam chowder, chili, poutine, chicken wings, and much, much more.
 (There’s even a special section of the menu for vegetarians.)
-But food is only the half of it – belly up to the bar and jam out to live musical performances that are hosted most Saturdays.
+But food is only half of it—belly up to the bar and jam out to live musical performances hosted most Saturdays.

 Adirondack Mountain Coffee Café

-It’s a tad bit out of the way – you’ll have to drive a whole eight minutes to the town of Jay – but Adirondack Mountain Coffee Café is well worth the trip.
-For breakfast, have your eggs in any style (poached, fried, scrambled, in an omelet, on a sandwich, etc.) or keep it simple with a bowl of oatmeal.
-For lunch, soups, salads and sandwiches are the main attractions, but you can also go all out on house specials such as a chicken and biscuits or fish and chips.
-And don’t forget a cup of Joe to wash it all down – they don’t call it Adirondack Mountain Coffee Café for nothin’.
+Adirondack Mountain Coffee Café, located just a scenic eight-minute drive from the Whiteface Region to the town of Jay, is well worth the visit!
+For breakfast, enjoy your eggs in any style (poached, fried, scrambled, in an omelet, on a sandwich, etc.) or keep it simple with a bowl of oatmeal.
+For lunch, soups, salads, and sandwiches take center stage, but you can also indulge in house specials such as chicken and biscuits or fish and chips.
+And don’t forget a cup of joe to wash it all down—they don’t call it Adirondack Mountain Coffee Café for nothing!

 Fratelli Pizza Restaurant & Bar

 You can’t go wrong with a hot slice of pizza after a cold day of skiing.
-Fresh ingredients take center stage at Fratelli Pizza Restaurant & Bar, which boasts a wide selection of appetizers (mozzarella sticks, jalapeno poppers, fried calamari), pasta (veal parmesan, pasta primavera, puttanesca penne), seafood (shrimp fra diavlo, clams, seafood ravioli) and, yes, pizza – create your own or choose from one of the many specialty pizza options.
+Fresh ingredients take center stage at Fratelli Pizza Restaurant & Bar, which boasts a wide selection of appetizers (mozzarella sticks, jalapeño poppers, fried calamari), pasta (veal parmesan, pasta primavera, puttanesca penne), seafood (shrimp fra diavolo, clams, seafood ravioli), and, yes, pizza—create your own or choose from one of the many specialty options.

 The Mountain

 If your choice of lodging doesn’t offer a free shuttle service, no problem.
-Whiteface Mountain is a stone’s throw from Wilmington, and offers plentiful parking at both the main Base Lodge and Bear Den Lodge (pull into the main entrance, cross the Ausable River and take a right).
-Bear Den Mountain is the home of Whiteface’s lessons program, so the terrain is more suitable for beginners.
-Thanks to a new lift opened this year, The Notch, skiers can now ride to Legacy Lodge at mid-station from Bear Den, providing access to even more of the mountain and a seamless progression from the bunny hills to intermediate runs.
+Whiteface Mountain is just a stone’s throw from Wilmington and offers ample parking at both the main Base Lodge and Bear Den Lodge (pull into the main entrance, cross the Ausable River, and take a right).
+Bear Den Mountain is home to Whiteface’s lessons program, making the terrain more suitable for beginners.
+Thanks to a new lift that opened this year, The Notch, skiers can now ride to Legacy Lodge at mid-station from Bear Den, providing access to even more of the mountain and a seamless progression from the bunny hills to intermediate runs.

 As for the mountain itself, there’s something for everyone.
-Green circle trails abound at Bear Den, as well as off the Warhorse chairlift which takes off from the main lodge.
-Park rats can get their fix at five terrain parks built for a variety of abilities located all around the mountain.
-Intermediate skiers and riders will love the uber-long Wilmington Trail, which, at 2.1 miles long, offers sweeping views of the Adirondack Park.
-And for those in search of the steepest, bumpiest black diamonds, there’s Mountain Run, Cloudspin, Skyward and plenty of glades.
+Green circle trails abound at Bear Den, as well as off the Warhorse chairlift, which departs from the main lodge.
+Park rats can get their fix at five terrain parks designed for a variety of abilities located throughout the mountain.
+Intermediate skiers and riders will love the uber-long Wilmington Trail, which, at 2.1 miles, offers sweeping views of the Adirondack Mountains.
+For those in search of the steepest, bumpiest black diamonds, there are Mountain Run, Cloudspin, Skyward, and plenty of glades.
 If you’re lucky, the ski patrol will even open Whiteface’s notorious slides to expert skiers.

-When it comes time for a break from all the shredding, grab a bite and a pint at the Base Lodge, Bear Den Lodge or Legacy Lodge, which is located midway up the mountain.
-To top off the perfect ski day?
-Give in to temptation and splurge on a chocolate-covered waffle from Waffle Cabin.
-You know you want to.
+When it’s time for a break from all the shredding, grab a bite and a pint at the Base Lodge, Bear Den Lodge, or Legacy Lodge, which is located midway up the mountain.
+To top off the perfect ski day, give in to temptation and indulge in a chocolate-covered waffle from Waffle Cabin.
+You know you want to!

 So what are you waiting for?
 Book your ultimate friends getaway to Whiteface Mountain today.